lauslim12-old/internet-technology/README.md

 If you have any ideas for a design or an algorithm regarding these websites, feel free to post a pull request.

 ## Development Server
+Use `npm i` to install the node modules for this website.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code Scaffolding
 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.